 (Click for full-size)

-Morgan G. Ames is a research fellow at the Center for Science, Technology, Medicine, and Society at the University of California, Berkeley.
-Morgan's research explores the role of utopianism in the technology world, and the imaginary of the "technical child" as fertile ground for this utopianism.
+Morgan G. Ames is a lecturer and postdoctoral scholar with the School of Information and the interim associate director of research for the Center for Science, Technology, Medicine and Society at the University of California, Berkeley.
+Morgan's research explores the cultural politics of technology, the ideologies behind high-tech innovation, and the role of utopianism in the technology world.
+Her current projects focus on the imaginary of the "technical child" as fertile ground for this utopianism.

-Morgan has been invited to present her work at conferences around the world, including South by Southwest (SXSW), the CASBS Annual Summit, and Microsoft's Social Computing Symposium.
+Morgan has been invited to present her work at conferences around the world, including South by Southwest (SXSW).
 Morgan has won "Best of CSCW 2017" and "Best of CSCW 2010," was nominated for "Best of CSCW 2013," and co-wrote the most-cited paper of CHI 2007.
 She has also worked as a researcher at Nokia, Yahoo!, Google, and Intel.